TencentBlueKing/blueking-paas/README_EN.md

 ## Contributing

-If you have good ideas or suggestions, please let us know by Issues or Pull Requests and contribute to the Blue Whale Open Source Community.
+If you have good ideas or suggestions, please let us know by Issues or Pull Requests and contribute to the BlueKing Open Source Community.
 For bk-PaaS branch management, issues, and pr specifications, read the [CONTRIBUTING(In Chinese)](docs/CONTRIBUTING.md)